ipfs/ipfs-docs/docs/how-to/companion-x-ipfs-path-header.md

 # Support for `x-ipfs-path` headers in IPFS Companion

-The IPFS Companion add-on can redirect traditional HTTP requests to IPFS if the `x-ipfs-path` response header is provided.
+IPFS Companion can redirect traditional HTTP requests to IPFS if the `x-ipfs-path` response header is provided.

 ## Overview